Bappy38/Low-Level-Design/Observer Pattern/Observer Pattern.md

 	<li>Declare the publisher interface and describe a pair of methods for adding a subscriber object to and removing it from the list.
 Remember that publishers must work with subscribers only via the subscriber interface.</li>
 	<li>Decide where to put the actual subscription list and the implementation of subscription methods.
 Usually, this code looks the same for all types of publishers, so the obvious place to put it is in an abstract class derived directly from the publisher interface.
 Concrete publishers extend that class, inheriting the subscription behavior.</li>
 	<li>Create concrete publisher classes.
 Each time something important happens inside a publisher, it must notify all its subscribers.</li>
 	<li>Implement the update notification methods in concrete subscriber classes.
 Most subscribers would need some context data about the event.
-It can be passed as an argument of the notification method.<br>But there’s another option.
+It can be passed as an argument of the notification method.<br>But thereï¿½s another option.
 Upon receiving a notification, the subscriber can fetch any data directly from the notification.
 In this case, the publisher must pass itself via the update method.
 The less flexible option is to link a publisher to the subscriber permanently via the constructor.</li>
 	<li>The client must create all necessary subscribers and register them with proper publishers.</li>
 </ol>